 Self Contained vs Manual Load vs Modular:

 Manual Load ice dispensers are exactly how they sound.
-They will take care of the ice dispensing, but the staff are responsible for filling it with ice.
+They will take care of the ice dispensing, but the staff is responsible for filling it with ice.
 They are best used where an ice machine and bin are currently on location which is only accessible by staff.
 Despite the threat of more manual labor, this is an excellent option when excess ice from an ice machine is stored in a freezer in order to supply the dispenser when necessary.

 Modular ice & water dispensers generally refer to dispensers that require there to be an "ice machine head" or "modular ice maker" placed on or mounted to it.
 Keep in mind however that just because it says modular, does not mean that these units can be manually filled.
 There are going to be some modular ice dispensers that will allow them to be manually filled by a human but it's always best to ensure you do your due diligence in choosing the correct model ahead of time.
 Call us and we'll be happy to determined which model you need for your current application.